Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As you can see from the elevation profile of day one on the Camino San Salvador, it is essentially a long steady climb, with a few extra elevation bumps in the middle.
 The total elevation gain is 600 meters, with a loss of 468.
 It is a good warm-up for what is to come.

-We did not feel the day was all that strenuous, however, if you are starting late, or wish to stop sooner, there is an albergue about two-thirds of the way through this stage at about 17 kilometers, in the town of Cabanillas.
+We did not feel the day was all that strenuous, however, if you are starting late, or wish to stop sooner, there is an albergue about two-thirds of the way through this stage after about 17 kilometers, in the town of Cabanillas.

 There are two short, but significant climbs that will get your heart beating, as you can see.